Walt Disney Bio, Leadership, and Quotes

 - Keep on keepin’ on

 Disney suffered many setbacks throughout his career.
-Mickey Mouse wasn’t created in a day, and Disney certainly wasn’t an overnight success!
-A closer look at Walt Disney’s story shows he went through a difficult ten-year period between starting his first business and achieving success with Mickey Mouse.
+Mickey Mouse wasn’t created in a day, and Disney indeed wasn’t an overnight success!
+A closer look at Walt Disney’s story shows he went through a problematic ten-year period between starting his first business and achieving success with Mickey Mouse.

 - Storytelling is powerful